Employee Benefits & Services

 If a supervisor or department head will not approve attendance in a training program, an employee may pay the course fee by personal check.
 If the class is scheduled during the employee's normal working hours, the employee will need supervisory approval to take vacation leave.

-Tution Assistance Program Policy
+Tution Assistance Program (TAP) Policy

-Tution Assistance Program Policy
+Tution Assistance Program (TAP) Policy

 Type of Policy